-In this Mera Peak Climbing trip, the minimum group size would be 2 and maximum group size is 10.
-We can also organize private trip to solo person with single supplement cost.
+In this Mera Peak Climbing trip, the minimum group size would be 2 and the maximum group size is 10.
+We can also organize a private trip to a solo person with single supplement cost.
 Else, join our estimated group departure dates available online or ask us with your personal dates, we will open group date on the same date.

 Our Guides, trip, and safety:

-Our hikes / Climbs to Mera Peak involves walking on remote region of high Himalaya terrain, it is very essential that you are accompanied with the very experienced and qualified & equipped leader for safe and successful trip.
+Our hikes / Climbs to Mera Peak involves walking on the remote region of high Himalaya terrain, it is very essential that you are accompanied with the very experienced and qualified & equipped leader for the safe and successful trip.
 We at Awesome Nepal Treks employee are native guide and staff who are trained and qualified for this type of trips.
 Our guides are trained and licensed by Nepal Gov, certify from TAAN (Trekking Agents Association of Nepal) & NMA (Nepal Mountaineering Association).

 On every trip, there would be our one Trek leader/ Climbing Leader and one assistance leader on each additional 2 peoples on the trek/Climbing- this arrangement would ensure that even if any of our guide/ assistance guides get sick or if any travelers get sick and need to be back or delay the days of walking, it would still work smoothly and there would not be any impact on our original trek plan.
 Also, every two trekkers would have one Sherpa helper for carrying your trekking bags.